25 Smart Ways to Save Money on Travel

 5. Travel slowly.

-Airbnbs are a great way to save money while traveling if you don’t want to splurge on a nice hotel but don’t want to stay somewhere super cheap like a hostel.
+Short-term rental apartments and houses are a great way to save money on travel if you don’t want to splurge on a nice hotel but don’t want to stay somewhere super cheap, like a hostel.

-I’ve stayed in tons of Airbnbs since quitting my job to travel for a year, and they’ve all been great.
-You also get a lot more space than you would in a hotel room!
+I’ve stayed in tons of short-term apartments since I quit my job to travel for a year, and they’ve all been great.
+You also get a full kitchen and a lot more space than you would in a hotel room!

 7. Stay in hostels.

-Obviously, one of the absolute best ways to save money on accommodation while traveling is hostels.
-If the image you have in your head is crazy party hostels and that’s not your style, don’t be alarmed because many cities have nicer, quieter hostels as well – even “luxury” hostels.
-You can find a list of affordable luxury hostels around the world right here.
+Obviously, one of the absolute best ways to save money on travel accommodation is to stay in a hostel.
+But don’t worry—if the image you have in your head is crazy party hostels, and that’s not your style (it certainly isn’t mine!), I can guarantee you that has changed.

 8. Book the nonrefundable rate for hotels.